sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 service, continuing until the timeout is reached.
 Once the DPU successfully terminates all services, it responds to the gNOI RebootStatus RPC with STATUS_SUCCESS and 'active' will be set to false in the RebootStatusResponse.
 Until the services are terminated gracefully, 'active' will be '1' in the RebootStatusResponse.

-* Subsequently, the NPU detaches the DPU PCI with a vendor defined API.
-If a vendor specific API is not defined, detachment is done via sysfs
+* Subsequently, the NPU detaches the DPU PCI device using the sysfs interface by executing `echo 1 > /sys/bus/pci/devices/XXXX:XX:XX.X/remove`.
+This detachment is currently performed via sysfs, with future plans to implement a vendor-specific API when the DPU bus information cannot have a fixed value.
-(echo 1 > /sys/bus/pci/devices/XXXX:XX:XX.X/remove).

 * Next, the NPU triggers a platform vendor reboot API to initiate the reboot process for the DPU.
 If the DPU is stuck or unresponsive, the DPU reboot platform API should attempt a cold boot or power cycle to recover it.

-* The NPU either immediately rescans the PCI upon return or after a timeout period.
-Rescan of the PCI is achieved by vendor defined API.
-If vendor specific API is not defined, then rescan is done via sysfs (echo 1 > /sys/bus/pci/rescan).
+* The NPU either immediately rescans the PCI bus upon return or after a specified timeout period.
+This rescan is performed via the sysfs interface by echoing '1' to /sys/bus/pci/rescan.

 ## Switch reboot sequence ##